tctien342/Dell-Inspiron-7591-Hackintosh/README.md

 - Discrete GPU (Disabled)
 - Fingerprint (Disabled)

+## For building

+> This will pull all newest kext and build into zip files

+- Clone this repo
+- Run follow command: `python3 update.py --build`

 ## Installation

-+ Prepair an Mac installer in USB with bootloader you choice ( Use unibeast to create it )
+- Prepair an Mac installer in USB with bootloader you choice ( Use unibeast to create it )
-+ Replace EFI folder in USB EFI partition with this shipped EFI folder
+- Replace EFI/(Booloader) folder in USB EFI partition with this shipped bootloader folder
+  - If you dont have EFI folder, go to bootloader download pages and take them
-+ Boot into USB and select MacOs installer
+- Boot into USB and select MacOs installer
-+ After install success, run PostInstall/install.sh in terminal
+- After install success, run PostInstall/install.sh in terminal
-+ Then you need to mount EFI partition and replace it with shipped EFI
+- Then you need to mount EFI partition and replace it with USB's EFI
-+ After System EFI replaced by your EFI, Using Opencore Configurator, Clover Configurator or update script to change SMBIOS, generate your serial and MBL
+- After System EFI replaced by your EFI, Using Opencore Configurator, Clover Configurator or update script to change SMBIOS, generate your serial and MBL
-+ Run `python3 update.py --post` to fix sleep and audio
+- Run `python3 update.py --post` to fix sleep and audio

-    + You can run `bash install.sh` in PostInstall/CombojackFix if cant use above script
+  - You can run `bash install.sh` in PostInstall/CombojackFix if cant use above script

-+ If you're using intel card, please use NullEthernet for fixing iMess and FaceTime
+- If you're using intel card, please use NullEthernet for fixing iMess and FaceTime
-    + Change MAC in NullEthernet with your new created one, see below
+  - Change MAC in NullEthernet with your new created one, see below

 ### Fake ethernet

-+ Generate your MAC address in SSDT-RMNE if using NullEthernet
+- Generate your MAC address in SSDT-RMNE if using NullEthernet
-+ You can make an MacAddress in [Mac generator online](https://www.browserling.com/tools/random-mac)
+- You can make an MacAddress in [Mac generator online](https://www.browserling.com/tools/random-mac)
-+ Edit SSDT-RMNE.aml with MaciASL and replace MAC with your generated one
+- Edit SSDT-RMNE.aml with MaciASL and replace MAC with your generated one
-+ Save as -> ACPI machine language (replace exited one)
+- Save as -> ACPI machine language (replace exited one)
-+ Add it to your bootloader:
+- Add it to your bootloader:
-    + Kext add in Kexts (Opencore need add to Kernel in config.plist)
+  - Kext add in Kexts (Opencore need add to Kernel in config.plist)
-    + AML's file add to ACPI folder (Opencore need add to ACPI)
+  - AML's file add to ACPI folder (Opencore need add to ACPI)
-+ Reboot
+- Reboot

 ### Sleep Wake